TymeFly/eel/README.md

 # EEL
 EEL is a small, compiled, **E**xtensible **E**xpression **L**anguage which can be used by a JVM application to evaluate expressions at run time.
-One particular use case for EEL is to configure applications in a dynamic and flexible way.
+One important use case for EEL is to configure applications in a dynamic and flexible way.

 ---
 ## Overview

 There is a common requirement when developing systems to make certain values configurable.
-This is traditionally achieved by reading values from the environment variables, JVM properties, databases, or properties files.
+This is traditionally achieved by reading values as-is from the environment variables, JVM properties, databases, or properties files.
-These solutions work well if nothing more sophisticated than simple text substitution is required - the exact values are known at deployment time and none of values are related.
+These solutions work well if nothing more sophisticated than simple text substitution is required, the exact values are known at deployment time and none of values are guaranteed to be related.
 However, sometimes something more sophisticated is needed.
-For example, an application might want to write data to a file were the name or directory is based on the current date and/or time.
+For example, an application might want to write data to a file were the path is based on the current date or time.
 On other occasions multiple settings may need to be combined, for example to build up set of directories that have a common root.

-Dates in particular are often problematic as developers and/or end users can have different ideas about how to format dates based on their own cultural preference - of course, the correct way is always ISO-8601 ;^)
+Dates in particular are often problematic as developers and/or end users can have different ideas about how to format dates based on their own cultural preference - of course they are all wrong, the correct way is always ISO-8601 ;^)

 To solve this problem a "_Pragmatic Programmer_" would consider using a Domain Specific Language to derive these values at run time, and that's exactly what the **E**xtensible **E**xpression **L**anguage (EEL) is.
-The strings that were previously used to configure an application can be treated as EEL Expressions that are simple yet powerful and can be quickly evaluated at run time.
+The strings that were previously used to configure an application can be treated as EEL Expressions that are simple yet powerful and are quickly evaluated at run time.

 ---
 ## EEL Requirements